Wildboar-Software/directory/apps/meerkat-docs/docs/tls.md

 Yes, it is possible to disable server authentication.
 You can do this by setting the environment variable [`MEERKAT_TLS_REJECT_UNAUTHORIZED_SERVERS`](./env.md#meerkattlsrejectunauthorizedclients) to `0` (disabled).
-This will cause Meerkat DSA to ignore invalid an invalid certification path presented by a server to which it connects.
+This will cause Meerkat DSA to ignore an invalid certification path presented by a server to which it connects.

 :::caution